alip/mpdcron/modules/protocol.md

 ---

 The procotol is very similar to mpd's protocol with minor differences.
+This page describes protocol version 0.1.

+## Welcome
+At the beginning of every session the stats module sends the greeting:

+    OK MPDCRON PROTOCOL_VERSION

+where PROTOCOL\_VERSION is the version of the protocol in format major\_version.minor\_version

 ## Requests
 If arguments contain spaces, they should be surrounded by double quotation marks.